 where $\delta_{ij}(E,F):=\delta_{ij}(\ch(E),\ch(F))$ following the notation introduced in display \eqref{Delta}.

-We remark that a coherent sheaf $E$ is Gieseker (semi)stable if and only if every proper, nontrivial subsheaf $F\into E$ satisfies $\Lambda(E,F)>~(\geq)~0$ in the lexicographic order.
-For instance, assume that $E$ is torsion free, and let $F\into E$ be a proper subsheaf; letting $p_E(t)$ denote the reduced Hilbert polynomial of the sheaf $E$, we have
+We remark that a coherent sheaf $E$ is Gieseker (semi)stable if and only if every proper, non-trivial subsheaf $F\into E$ satisfies $\Lambda(E,F)>~(\geq)~0$ in the lexicographic order.
+For instance, assume $E$ is torsion-free, and let $F\into E$ be a proper subsheaf; letting $p_E(t)$ denote the reduced Hilbert polynomial of the sheaf $E$, we have

 so $E$ is Gieseker (semi)stable if and only if in the lexicographic order.
-Similarly, a torsion free sheaf $E$ is Gieseker (semi)stable if and only if every quotient sheaf $E\onto G$ satisfies in the lexicographic order.
+Similarly, a torsion-free sheaf $E$ is Gieseker (semi)stable if and only if every quotient sheaf $E\onto G$ satisfies in the lexicographic order.

-In what follows, it will be important to consider another notion of stability for torsion free sheaves, which is equivalent to the notion of stability in the category $\coh_{3,1}(X)$ in the sense of \cite[Definition 1.6.3]{HL}.
+In what follows, it will be important to consider another notion of stability for torsion-free sheaves, which is equivalent to the notion of stability in the category $\coh_{3,1}(X)$ in the sense of \cite[Definition 1.6.3]{HL}.